willcheung/CalAutobot/chrome-extension-scheduler/README.md

 ## How it works
 - A content script (`content.js`) watches for Gmail compose editors and injects the button panel.
-- When clicked, the panel calls CalAutobot’s extension APIs with `credentials: 'include'`, so the user must be logged into CalAutobot.
+- When clicked, the panel calls CalAutobot’s extension APIs using the same Bearer token workflow as the existing extension.
+The script auto-detects your Gmail account email and passes it along so the backend can resolve your CalAutobot user.
 - The API responses contain formatted text/links, which are inserted into Gmail via `document.execCommand('insertText', …)`.

 ## Development notes